Alcohol and Entertainment Open or Close

 All applications are advertised for a period of 28 days, beginning the day after we have received the application.
 The exception to this is minor variations which are only advertised for 10 days.
 All current advertisements are displayed below.

-Application for a Minor Variation to a Premises Licence
+Application for a New Premises Licence

 Business and Street Trading Open or Close